 But what about the rest of the world?
 How do you (as a non-medical person) develop confidence and muster up the courage to have a voice and get your needs met?
 How do you get more than “it’s all in your head?”

 Next week, we’ll do a deep dive into my 11 tips for developing the skills so you can be an active player in your health care.
 This is so important because YOU are in charge of your body 24/7.
 You don’t need a Ph.D. to accomplish this, just a willingness to learn about your options and be honest and open about your preferences.

 Dr. Anna Garrett is a menopause expert and Doctor of Pharmacy.
 She helps women who are struggling with symptoms of perimenopause and menopause find natural hormone balancing solutions so they can rock their mojo through midlife and beyond.
 Dr. Anna is the author of Perimenopause: The Savvy Sister’s Guide to Hormone Harmony.
 Order your copy at www.perimenopausebook.com.

-Dr. Anna is available for 1-1 consultation.
+Dr. Anna and her team of hormone experts are available for 1-1 consultation.
 Find out more at www.drannagarrett.com/lets-talk